This post is a self-guided walking tour of Lisbon, specifically the downtown area of Baixa, along with a map and audio option.

 Today one finds the raw beauty of destroyed grandeur upon entrance.

-Yet here, in a place bereft of the usual churchly perfection, one finds an intriguing mix of architecture styles and an atmosphere befitting such solemn grounds.
+Yet here, in a place bereft of the usual churchly perfection, one finds an intriguing mix of architectural styles and an atmosphere befitting such solemn grounds.

 A Portuguese landmark, this small outdoor hole-in-the-wall shop is worth a visit.
 Here you’ll find Ginjinha, the traditional alcoholic drink of Portugal.